| java.lang.Object | |||

 Although technically you can set the border on any object

-that inherits from JComponent
+that inherits from JComponent, the look and

 feel implementation of many standard Swing components